+'''

 firesim managerinit --platform f1

+'''

 This will first prompt you to setup AWS credentials on the instance, which allows the manager to automatically manage build/simulation nodes.
 You can use the same AWS access key you created when running setup commands on the t2.nano instance earlier (in Run scripts from the t2.nano).
-When prompted, you should specify the same region that you've been selecting thus far (one of us-east-1, us-west-2, or eu-west-1) and set the default output format to json.
+When prompted, you should specify the same region that you've been selecting thus far (one of us-east-1, us-west-2, ap-southeast-2, eu-central-1, eu-west-1 or eu-west-2) and set the default output format to json.